 Why?
 This is because your heart is on the left side and the liver is on the right side.

 So many people have either a fatty liver or a congested liver.
 When you sleep on your left side, the weight of the liver can press on the heart.

 It’s much better if the heart is sitting on top of the liver when you’re on your right side.
 You’ll breathe better and sleep better when you sleep on your right side.

 Some people catch themselves holding their breath as they’re trying to sleep.
-This is a really good thing to focus on as you drift off into sleep.
+This is a really good thing to focus on as you drift off.

-3. Bed by 10:30 pm; at least or maybe even a little earlier.
+3. Go to Bed by 10:30 PM at Least or Maybe Even a Little Earlier